 Let’s take a simple example:

-If in the second year the fund falls to $115 Million in value, the manager gets nothing.
-Even thereafter, the manager will get performance fees only after the value has crossed $125 Million and that too on the amount above this High Water Mark which means if the fund increases to $130 Million in value, the manager gets performance fees only on the $5 Million that is above the HWM.
+If in the second year, the fund falls to $115 Million in value, the manager gets nothing.
+Even after that, the manager will get performance fees only after the value has crossed $125 Million and that too on the amount above this High Water Mark, which means if the fund increases to $130 Million in value, the manager gets performance fees only on the $5 Million that is above the HWM.

 - From an investor’s point of view, this protects them from paying performance fees multiple times to the manager for the return that has already been realized in the past.
 It also keeps the manager motivated to outperform his past self and earn his/her performance fees.